Devinbeth/React-Mini-Projects/01-State-and-Props/01-Clicker/README.md

 In this phase you will create a second button that will decrement the number by one.

-You could create a separate function to handle the subtraction but the function would be a lot more useful if it took in a parameter and it would modify our state's number buy the amount passed in.
-That would save us having to write multiple functions.
+You could create a separate function to handle the subtraction, but our code would be easier to maintain if it took in a parameter (being the number to either add or subtract from the total) and it would modify our state's number by the amount passed in.
+Doing it this way would save us from having to write multiple functions.

 #### Projects with example Code
 - Calculator